Morwenn/cpp-sort/docs/Sorters.md

 Despite the name, this sorter actually implements some flavour of introsort: if quicksort performs more than 2*log(n) steps, it falls back to a [median-of-medians][median-of-medians] pivot selection instead of the usual median-of-9 one.
 The median-of-medians selection being mutually recursive with an introselect algorithm explains the use of log²n stack memory.

 This sorter can't throw `std::bad_alloc`.

-*Changed in version 1.2.0:* `quick_sorter` used to run in O(n²), but a fallback to median-of-medians pivot selection was introduced to make it run in O(n log n) or O(n log² n) depending of the iterator category, the tradeoff being the log² n space used by stack recursion (as opposed to the previous log n one).

 ### `selection_sorter`